 Homo Academicis en Colloquium…

 Do we have a point?
 We’re glad you asked.
 Only that any in-group population, discipline, profession, has idiosyncrasies that are just as opaque to outsiders as any other.
 It can’t hurt to turn our anthropological gaze on ourselves every now and again, right?
-We are a tribe, as much as any of the ‘tribes’ we study, and in our case, an especially funny old bunch.
-Take anthropology with a grain of salt, if you will (here’s to commensality!), and enjoy the final days of Shifting States!
+Anthropologists are an especially funny old bunch.
+Take it all with a grain of salt, if you will (here’s to commensality!), and enjoy the final days of Shifting States!

 See feature photo of our own Jodie-Lee Trembath retrofitting her work on foreign academic identities to fit the theme… nice.